Buttrick White & Burtis

-Buttrick White & Burtis Architects (also known as BWB) was an architecture firm based in New York City, established in 1981 by the architects Harold Buttrick, Samuel G. White, and Theodore A. Burtis III.
+Buttrick White & Burtis Architects (also known as BWB Architects) was an architecture firm based in New York City, established in 1981 by the architects Harold Buttrick, Samuel G. White, and Theodore A. Burtis III.
 The firm remained active until 2002.
-Harold Buttrick left in 1998 to form Murphy Burnham & Buttrick (MBB Architects).
+Harold Buttrick left BWB in 1998 to form Murphy Burnham & Buttrick (MBB Architects).
 The architect Jean P. Phifer was a partner of the firm from 1989 until 1996, after which she served as president of the New York City Public Design Commission from 1998 to 2003.
 The architect Michael Dwyer was associated with the firm from 1981 to 1996.
 The architect and educator William W. Braham was associated with the firm from 1983 to 1989.
 In 2002, Buttrick White & Burtis merged with Platt Byard Dovell to become Platt Byard Dovell White (PBDW Architects).

-Architectural practice
+Architecture practice

 Buttrick White & Burtis's work was eclectic.
 Writing in 1985 in New York Magazine, the architectural historian Carter Wiseman contrasted the firm's conservative renovation work at the traditional, oak-paneled Harvard Club of New York with their more avant-garde designs for the stores of the then-hip Tower Records chain, adding that the chain's downtown venue was "the most successful such enterprise in America."

+Historic preservation

-BWB was also known for artful renovations and additions to architectural landmarks, such as the Grand Army Plaza in Manhattan, restored in 1990; Casa Italiana, Columbia University, completed in 1996; and the Brooklyn College library, completed in 2002.
+BWB was also known for artful renovations and additions to architectural landmarks such as Casa Italiana, Columbia University, completed in 1996; and the Brooklyn College library, completed in 2002.

+Saint Thomas Choir School

 The firm's largest project, a fifteen-story, postmodern building in Manhattan, built for the Saint Thomas Choir School, was begun in 1985, completed in 1987, and dedicated on January 14, 1988 by the Most Rev. and Rt.
 Hon.
 Robert Runcie, Archbishop of Canterbury.
-In 1990, Paul Goldberger, architecture critic for The New York Times, described the school "as among the city's best examples of contextual architecture."
+In 1990, Paul Goldberger, architecture critic for The New York Times, included the school "among the city's best examples of contextual architecture."

+Traditional work

 BWB occasionally designed new work in a traditional idiom; in a 1995 survey by The New York Times of the then-emerging New Classical school of architecture, the reporter Patricia Leigh Brown noted that, "Michael Dwyer...an architect at Buttrick White & Burtis...has recently completed a classical-style yacht and an $8.95 million town house on the Upper East Side and is renovating Rudolph Nureyev's former apartment in the Dakota."

-The architects associated with Buttrick White & Burtis were prolific authors, most notably Samuel G. White, a great-grandson of the architect Stanford White, who between 1998 and 2008 co-authored a trilogy of the work of Stanford White's firm, McKim, Mead & White.
-In 2015, the trilogy's authors were given an Arthur Ross Award by the Institute of Classical Architecture and Art.
+Work in Central Park

+For a decade, beginning in 1984, BWB designed the architectural components of the Central Park Conservancy's master plan for the rehabilitation of the long neglected park.

+The largest of these projects, the restoration of the Grand Army Plaza at the park's southeast corner, well-funded by the surrounding property owners, was completed in 1990.

+In addition to its numerous restoration projects, BWB added two new buildings to the park: Ballplayers House, in 1990, and the Dana Discovery Center, in 1993.